proxmox/proxmox-backup/docs/markdown-primer.rst

 ~~~~~~

 Tables use the pipe symbol ``|`` to separate columns, and ``-`` to separate the
-table header from the table body, in that separation one can also set the text
+table header from the table body.
+In that separation, you can also set the text
 alignment, making one column left-, center-, or right-aligned.